openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 Devices can be connected directly e.g. sensors or controllers with lights, plugs, blinds or speakers.
 It's detected during runtime if a device is capable to support links _and_ if devices are available in your system to support this connection.
-The channels are declered advanced and can be used for setup procedure.
+The channels are declared advanced and can be used for setup procedure.

 | Channel               | Type                  | Read/Write | Description                                      | Advanced |
 |-----------------------|-----------------------|------------|--------------------------------------------------|----------|